 1. Getting started.

 For starters check the cipher text length.
 On the big switch panel (K panel) click underneath the first grey counter switch on the top row to set it down.
-Now scroll to show the three big black ganged switches.
+Now move to show the three big black ganged switches.
 Click above the top ganged switch to set it up and to switch the cipher characters, Z, to the Q bus on the big switch panel.
-To the left of this is another large ganged switch marked Near and Far.
-Switch this up to show Near.
-Now scroll left past the K Panel and master control panel to reveal the display panel.
+Now move left past the K Panel and master control panel to reveal the display panel.
 You should be able to see the result in 5667 appearing as the top No 1 counter.
 Now click the counter key back up to horizontal.

 2. Setting X1 and X2.